daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 instead of moving SL

 Model 1:
-On dayd when we are bullish, we want to see ORG open lower to force retail traders short, and after the initial fake run lower, we want to see price go higher to close ORG and use it as a support.
+On days when we are bullish, we want to see ORG open lower to force retail traders short, and after the initial fake run lower, we want to see price go higher to close ORG and use it as a support.

+Repetition provides a recognition.
+So to make able to see profitable setups, we should get experience by observing our charts.
+This will train our eyes to see price action which is forming these setups

 Model 2:
-If we have no bias, we can also trade price from an opening to ORG C.E.
+If we have no bias, we can also trade price from an opening to ORG C.E:
+- If prise is going lower, it can take C.E or a little bit higher but failed to close ORG, or it may go a little bit lower and then drop
+- But if we are bullish and if prise is going to go higher, then price will go up, fully close the gap and go beyond, then it may retrace to H of ORG and find support to go higher...

+On high resistance liquidity runs day or seak and destroy days, we can get one trade and beed done as soon as we recognized it

+On days with good volatility, we can trade a lot and have 3-digits handles/pips in profit with only three loosing trades even if the daily range is less than 3-digits...
+Because we can trade intraday volatility with no bias, back and forth:
+- One in the morning, one in the afternoon and one in PM session and been done
+- Or maybe one in the morning, one in the NY Lunch macro after reversal and then been done

+Ability to trade intraday volatility without bias it's the highest level of trading, when we can make a lot of money

+We should train our eyes to see / calculate quickly 20–30 handles run for MNQ, this means we can get into that trade and each time take 10–15 handles profit if that trade is profitable.
+It's not a guarantee, but we at least can take that trade and been either stopped out or bee in profit.
+All we do is:

+Model:
+Look for inefficiencies gravitating towards NDOGs/NWOGs, and ringing in higher TF, so it's not just simply the intraday charts, but we are looking at the elements we found on the weekly and the daily charts (see next lectures)

 ### ICT 2024 Mentorship \ Lecture #12 August 19, 2024
 [ICT 2024 Mentorship \ Lecture #12 August 19, 2024](https://www.youtube.com/watch?v=EQfTD6ntB4A&list=PLVgHx4Z63paaM41aubnHOmqfeNjSAoBCV&index=12&t=1632s)